Andyinater/AutoGen_IterativeCoding/README.md

 Provide feedback to chat_manager.
 Press enter to skip and use auto-reply, or type 'exit' to end the conversation: exit
 ```

 At this point the terminal should be released.
-The Iteration Phase can now begin.
+The iteration phase can now begin.

 ## Iterating a Project

-The Iteration Phase runs the same whether starting the Iteration Phase directly after planning or when resuming it after stopping a previous run.
+The iteration phase runs the same whether starting the iteration phase directly after planning or when resuming it after stopping a previous run.

-Begin the Iteration Phase by calling the main script again: `python IterativeCoding.py`
+Begin the iteration phase by calling the main script again: `python IterativeCoding.py`

 The user can continually enter `exit` as the feedback to let the iterations run without additional input.